-- (D) All parties request revision or reinstatement of the dispute. - (b) If the dispute is not resolved by agreement and if the director determines that no bona fide dispute exists in a claim not enrolled in an MCO, the director will issue an order under ORS 656.327(1).
-If any party disagrees with an order of the director that no bona fide medical dispute exists, the party may appeal the order to the Board within 30 days of the mailing date of the order.
-Upon review, the order of the director may be modified only if it is not supported by substantial evidence in the record developed by the director. - (c) If the director issues an administrative order resolving a bona fide dispute: - (A) For disputes arising under ORS 656.245, 656.260, or 656.327, a party may file a request for hearing within 30 days of the mailing date of the order. - (B) For disputes arising under ORS 656.247, a party may file a request for hearing within 60 days of the mailing date of the order. - (C) The director may on the director's own motion reconsider or withdraw any order that has not become final by operation of law.
-A party also may request reconsideration of an administrative order upon an allegation of error, omission, misapplication of law, incomplete record, or the discovery of new material evidence which could not reasonably have been discovered and produced during the review.
+- (A) For disputes arising under ORS 656.245, 656.260, or 656.327, a party may file a request for hearing within 30 days of the mailing date of the order. - (B) For disputes arising under ORS 656.247, a party may file a request for hearing within 60 days of the mailing date of the order. - (C)(a) The director may on the director's own motion reconsider or withdraw any order that has not become final by operation of law.
+A party also may request reconsideration of an administrative order upon an allegation of error, omission, misapplication of law, incomplete record, or the discovery of new material evidence which information that could not reasonably have been discovered and produced during the review.
 The director may grant or deny a request for reconsideration at the director's sole discretion.
-A request must be mailed before the administrative order becomes final. - (D) During any reconsideration of the administrative review order, the parties may submit new material evidence consistent with this subsection and may respond to such evidence submitted by others. - (E) Any party requesting reconsideration or responding to a reconsideration request must simultaneously notify all other interested parties of their contentions and provide them with copies of all additional information presented. - (11) If the director issues an order declaring an already rendered medical treatment or medical service inappropriate, or otherwise in violation of the statute or medical rules, the worker is not obligated to pay for such. - (12) Attorney fees in administrative review will be awarded as provided in ORS 656.385(1) and OAR 436-001-0400 through 436-001-0440. - (13) Any party who disagrees with an action or administrative order under these rules may request a hearing by filing a request for hearing as provided in OAR 436-001- 0019 within 30 days of the mailing date of an order under ORS 656.245, 656.260, or 656.327, or within 60 days of the mailing date of an order under ORS 656.247.
-OAR 436-001 applies to the hearing. - (a) In the review of orders issued under ORS 656.327(2), ORS 656.260(14) and (16), and ORS 656.247, no new medical evidence or issues will be admitted at hearing.
+A request must be mailed to the director before the administrative order becomes final. - (D)(b) During any reconsideration of the administrative review order, the parties may submit new material evidence consistent with this subsectionrule and may respond to such evidence submitted by others. - (E)(c) Any party requesting reconsideration or responding to a reconsideration request must simultaneously notify all other interested parties of theirits contentions and provide them with copies of all additional information presented. - (11) If the director issues an order declaring an already rendered medical treatment or medical service inappropriate, or otherwise in violation of the statute or medical rules, the worker is not obligated to pay for such. - (12)(d) Attorney fees in administrative review will be awarded as provided in ORS 656.385(1) and OAR 436-001-0400 through 436-001-0440.

+(13)(7) Hearings.

+(a) Any party whothat disagrees with an action or administrative order under these rules may request a hearing obtain review of the action or order by filing a request for hearing as provided in OAR 436-001-0019 within 30 days of the mailing date of an-the action or order under ORS 656.245, 656.248, 656.260, or 656.327, or within 60 days of the mailing date of an action or order under ORS 656.247.
+OAR 436-001 applies to the hearing.

+(a)(b) In the review of orders issued under ORS 656.327(2), ORS245, 656.247, 656.260(14)(15) and or (16), and ORS or 656.247,327(2), no new medical evidence or issues will be admitted at hearing.
 In these reviews, an administrative order may be modified at hearing only if it is not supported by substantial evidence in the record or if it reflects an error of law.